planktin/wagon-generators/README.md

-# Wagon Template Generator for LocomotiveCMS
+# Wagon Template Generators

-This generator is under development, but will soon feature a basic template for [Foundation 5](http://foundation.zurb.com/), powered by Libsass and Grunt.
+This is a collection of wagon generators for [LocomotiveCMS](http://locomotivecms.com), an open source CMS built on Rails.
+At the moment there are 2 basic generators which allow you to generate a wagon site with [Foundation 5](http://foundation.zurb.com/).
+The libsass template is also powered by Bower, Grunt and Libsass.

 ## Requirements

 You'll need to at least

   * [Install Wagon](http://doc.locomotivecms.com/get-started/install-wagon) for LocomotiveCMS.
+  * NodeJS and NPM

 ## Quickstart